 Question number Title of novel Type of question Number of marks

 Section A: Novel If you choose Section A, answer ONE question.
 Choose the question for the book you have learnt.

-1 To Kill a Mockingbird To Kill a Mockingbird Contextual 35
+1 To Kill a Mockingbird Contextual 35

 2 Lord of the Flies Contextual 35

 3 A Grain of Wheat Contextual 35

-Drama If you choose Section B, answer C r the play you have learnt.
-ONE question.
-C Choose the
+Section B: Drama If you choose Section B, answer ONE question.
+Choose the question for the play you have learnt.

 4 Romeo and Juliet Contextual 35

-5 Nothing but the Truth Contextual 35
+5 Nothing but the Truth Contextual 3

-will not know Short stories If you choose Section C, and we exactly which short stories are include to set.
-Answer the questions set on BOTI d until the exar n.
-TWO
+will not kno Section C: Short stories If you choose Section C, answer BOTH questions.
+You will not know exactly which short stories are included until the exam.
+TWO stories will be set.
+Answer the questions set on BOTH short stories.

 6.1 Short story Contextual 17 or 18

 6.2 Short story Contextual 17 or 18

 Section D: Poetry If you choose Section D, answer BOTH questions.
 You will not know exactly which poems are included until the exam.
 TWO poems will be set.
 Answer the questions set on BOTH poems.

 7.1 Poem 1 Contextual 17 or 18

 7.2 Poem 2 Contextual 17 or 18